 Dentists recommend soaking your mouth guard in mouthwash for about 10 minutes.
 Brush your mouth guard before soaking.
-This not only kills germs and bacteria, but it also makes it taste great for the next use.
+This not only kills germs and halts bacteria growth, but it also makes it taste great for the next use.
 The downside of soaking your mouth guard with mouthwash is that it might discolor it.

 If you choose this option, make sure to use alcohol-free mouthwash as alcohol has a drying effect on the material and can lead to cracks.